Early Childhood Development Milestones: What Every Parent Should Know

 How Parents Can Help

-- Talk to your baby often
+Talk to your baby frequently throughout the day.

-- Make eye contact
+Make eye contact while feeding, playing, or talking.

 6 to 12 Months